 - Outgoing Email

 - Appointments, Contacts, Tasks

 More information: Set the delivery method for incoming and outgoing email

 SharePoint.
 Deactivate or redirect SharePoint to a sandbox SharePoint environment to prevent impacting documents managed by SharePoint.
 Go to Settings > Documentation Management > SharePoint Sites.
 Select your site, and then click Deactivate.

 Yammer.
 Disable Yammer or redirect to a separate Yammer service to prevent posts made in the copy environment conflicting with posts made in the production environment.
 Go to Settings > Administration > Yammer Configuration.

 After creating a new sandbox environment, workflows and system jobs might be pending execution.
-Apart from these jobs, if you have connected Yammer to model-driven apps in Dynamics 365 there will be Yammer activity streams posted from model-driven apps in Dynamics 365 to Yammer asynchronously.
+Apart from these jobs, if you have connected Yammer to customer engagement apps there will be Yammer activity streams posted from customer engagement apps to Yammer asynchronously.
 These activity streams are not visible through the system jobs.
 If there were any pending Yammer activity streams before the Disable Background Process is turned on, these activity steams will be posted to the current Yammer configuration once the Disable Background Process is turned back off.
 In the sandbox environment, if you have your current Yammer configuration connected to the same Yammer network as your production environment, you might see duplicate activity streams.
 To avoid duplicate Yammer activity streams, redirect your sandbox environment to another Yammer network (possibly a test network) before turning background processes back on.